dev4lyfe/LFL_Test/README.md

 The first change I made was importing SimpleJSON into the Plugins folder.

-Created a folder in Resources called GameJSONData and added a file all of the JSON files to that.
+Created a folder in Resources called GameJSONData and added all of the JSON files to that.

 Redid the layout in mainmenu and made all fields read from JSON apart from high score, which will read from playerprefs.